 CEOs surveyed for The Leaders Calendar said their number one regret was not setting high enough standards for choosing direct reports.
 “Many CEOs told us this was because they focused too much on the present and not enough on the future when they first stepped into the role.”

 2-Identify Skills Needed for Growth – Hiring and planning for the future involves unknowns.
 It may not be clear which skills are needed for future job responsibilities.
-But, a growth-minded organization always trains, educates, dodges downswings and catches upswings; this requires agility, focus and a willingness to learn.
+But, a growth-minded organization always trains, educates, dodges downswing, and catches upswings; this requires agility, focus, and a willingness to learn.

 Hard skills can be learned, attitude — not so much.
 Choose the best blend of experience and attitude to build a staff that will propel your WISP into a growth mentality.

 3-Maximize Employees’ Potential – This includes every individual in every role, from the Operations Manager to the Billing Manager to the Installer… Every single employee contributes to your WISP’s growth mindset.

 Encourage idea sharing and conversation by creating different groups – the Tech Team, Billing Team, Administration, etc. so employees who work together to find solutions, brainstorm better ways of doing things, etc.

 No one said that growth would be easy – you’ve probably heard just the opposite.
 But, if you create a culture that is focused on growth, it will be easier than doing it on your own.

 Take the additional step of surrounding your team with vendors that operate in a growth-mindset and embrace your WISP’s success.
 Visp.net is responsive, listens to your ideas and concerns, collaborates with your team and is committed to your growth.
 If you’re looking for a new billing and automation system, consider an organization that believes your success isn’t optional.